What are haptics on iPhone

 So, join us as we take a look at all things haptics, from system interactions to custom vibrations; let's go.

-What is a haptic on iPhone and their benefits?
+What is a haptic on iPhone and its benefits?

 Sometimes iPhone haptics are so subtle you might not even notice them until you stop to really take them in; here are a couple of examples of when, if enabled, haptics are helping you feel connected to the actions you're carrying out on your device:

 Do you recognize any of these?
 Pull your iPhone out and test them out; maybe you hadn't even realized they were happening.
 So, you might be thinking, okay, but why is this important?
-Well, here's just a few reasons to love haptics:
+Well, here are just a few reasons to love haptics:

 Ok, so let's talk about all the different types of haptics in the section below.